eliottbrion/pelvis_segmentation/README.md

 The file main.py shows an example of use with a 3-fold cross-validation using 63 CBCTs and 74 CTs.

+Bellow is an example.
+Each column corresponds to a slice of the same CBCT.
+Dark colours represent reference segmentations, while light colours show u-net segmentation.
+The predicted bladder, in pink, has a DSC of 0.940 (u-net), the rectum, in light green, has a DSC of 0.791, the prostate, in light blue, has a DSC of 0.780.

 ![alt text](example.png)